Documents and Forms:

 Permissions and consent: Indicate any arrangements for permissions from local communities.

-Archiving: Normally applicants will archive copies of their field materials with the Suzzallo-Allen Library of the University of Washington at the conclusion of their project.
-Any planned deviations from the norm should be explained here.
+Archiving: Explain your archiving plan.
+It is expected that applicants will archive copies of their field materials with the Suzzallo-Allen Library of the University of Washington at the conclusion of their project.

 1 page maximum

 In the budget summary, give a breakdown of amounts by category.
 Allowed expenses include consultant fees for Indian/First Nations experts, travel and lodging, supplies (e.g. recordable media), and archiving (copying, mailing).
-You must include an amount for archiving.
+If you are estimating expenses in a currency other than US or Canadian dollars, please make this clear by using the appropriate currency code (for example MXN for Mexican pesos, BRL for Brazilian reais).
+Also quote the exchange rate, including the source and date checked (see for example xe.com).

-In the budget justification, explain in detail the items listed under the budget summary.
+In the budget justification, the items listed under the budget summary should be explained if further detail is needed beyond the note provided in the table of expenses.
 For example, provide the rate at which consultants are to be paid and the anticipated number of hours of fieldwork; means of travel, miles, and mileage rate; estimated lodging costs.
+If you are asking for mileage or kilometrage in the U.S. or Canada, please use the following rates: (U.S.) .25/mile, (Canada) .20/kilometer.
+Higher rates in the U.S. and Canada will be considered with adequate justification.
+Please propose a rate for other areas of the Americas.

 If you are applying for a Kinkade Grant and would like to be considered for an Individual Grant should you not be awarded a Kinkade Grant, provide a budget summary for both grants and indicate in the budget justification how you would scale down the Kinkade Grant budget for an Individual Grant award.

-In the section on other support, explain how other funding that you have requested or have already received for this project will be coordinated with the Jacobs Fund Grant.
+In the section on other support, explain how other funding that you have requested or have already received for this project will be coordinated with the Jacobs grant.

 Two letters of reference are required.
 For Kinkade Grants, one letter of reference should be from a recognized scholar in the field who is not at your home institution.
 Choose people to write letters of recommendation who are in a position to judge the significance of your project, know you and your work, and know the field situation in which you will operate.
 Give each referee a copy of your proposal well in advance of submission and, if possible, discuss your proposal with each.
 If your project has a sponsor, your sponsor must write one of the letters.